Sign in or

-American electrochemical engineer Libb Thims, likewise, developed the seeds of the work he is best known for after taking a forced step out of the main flow of the typical top-of the class engineer, when in circa 1997 nearing the final year of finishing two of the highest paying degrees available—chemical engineer and electrical engineer, finishing in the top 10 percent of his class at one of the world’s top engineering schools, and being very sought after, company recruit wise—abruptively called and cancelled all of his scheduled company recruitment paid for flights out to New York and California, with companies including big five financial corporation, a silicon valley computer chip producing company, among others, sensing, owing to a number of other compounding factors, that something was not right, and that he needed to step out of the hoop-jumping fast lane.
+American electrochemical engineer Libb Thims, likewise, developed the seeds of the work he is best known for after taking a forced step out of the main flow of the typical top-of-the-class engineer, when in circa 1997, nearing the final year of finishing two of the highest paying degrees available—chemical engineer and electrical engineer, finishing in the top 10 percent of his class at one of the world’s top engineering schools, and being very sought after, company recruit wise—abruptly called and cancelled all of his scheduled company recruitment, all-expense-paid trips out to New York and California, with companies including Big Five financial corporation, a Silicon Valley computer chip producing company, among others, sensing, owing to a number of other compounding factors, that something was not right, and that he needed to step out of the hoop-jumping fast lane.
 The following quote by Einstein captures some aspects of this:

 “I, too, was originally supposed to become an engineer.
 But I found the idea intolerable of having to apply the inventive faculty to matters that make everyday life more elaborate—and all, just for dreary money-making.
 Thinking for its own sake, as in music! … When I have no special problem to occupy my mind, I love to reconstruct proofs of mathematical and physical theorems that have long been known to me.
 There is no goal in this, merely an opportunity to indulge in the pleasant occupation of thinking.”— Albert Einstein (1918), Letter to Heinrich Zangger

-It was in this period of detachment, latter, when on 15 Nov 2001, at 3:00 AM, Thims began to see through the so-called "reverse engineering problem" of how one can reverse engineer the equations of chemical thermodynamics to explain human movement and human spontaneity, something he had been puzzled about since 1995 (see: history).
-No doubt, had Thims chosen the path "more traveled", the road of the well-paid, but unrewarded intellectually, engineer, over the path "less traveled", he would never have had the so-called "hiatus time" to arrive at solution.
+It was during this period of detachment that ,on 15 Nov 2001, at 3:00 AM, Thims began to see through the so-called "reverse engineering problem"; to wit, how one can reverse-engineer the equations of chemical thermodynamics to explain human movement and human spontaneity, something which he had been puzzled about since 1995 (see: history).
+No doubt, had Thims chosen the path "more traveled", the road of the well-paid, but intellectually unrewarded, engineer, over the path "less traveled", he would never have had the so-called "hiatus time" to arrive at solution.

 |Three magnitude geniuses: Antoine Lavoisier (RE=51), James Maxwell (RE=48), and Ettore Majorana (RE=32), who each produced a great density of genius work in a very compacted number of years, as compared to epicenter geniuses, e.g. Aristotle (RE=62), Newton (RE=84), Goethe (RE=83), Einstein (RE=76), whose genius productions extended over a larger reaction extent (RE) or number of years (age) of reaction existence.|

-The biggest pound-for-pound genius in magnitude, i.e. the genius with the greatest ratio of intellectual output per year goes to James Maxwell (IQ=210), hands down, whose reaction existence ended prematurely at age 48, when he ended, strangely, the at the same age and by the same disease (stomach cancer) his mother had succumbed to.
+The biggest pound-for-pound genius in magnitude, i.e. the genius with the greatest ratio of intellectual output per year goes to James Maxwell (IQ=210), hands down, whose reaction existenceended prematurely at age 48, when he terminated, strangely, at the same age as his mother, and as a result of the same disease (stomach cancer) that she had succumbed to.

-Second place, in the magnitude genius category, might well go to French chemist Antoine Lavoisier (IQ=175), whose intellectual output, prior to being guillotined at the age of 50, during the French revolution years, for some trumped up tax conspiracy charges, was unprecedented, in his achievements, theories, experiments, and impact.
-French mathematician Joseph Lagrange (IQ=185) had the following cogentness to say on this ironic situation: "It took them only an instant to cut off his head, but France may not produce another such head in a century."
+Second place, in the category of thinkers with incisive, prolific outputs in short bursts of time and energy, might well go to French chemist Antoine Lavoisier (IQ=175), whose intellectual output, prior to being guillotined at the age of 50, during the French revolution years, for some trumped up tax conspiracy charges, was unprecedented, in his achievements, theories, experiments, and impact.
+French mathematician Joseph Lagrange (IQ=185) had the perspicacity to comment, on this ironic situation: "It took them only an instant to cut off his head, but France may not produce another such head in a century."

 “There are several categories of scientists in the world; those of second or third rank do their best but never get very far.
 Then there is the first rank, those who make important discoveries, fundamental to scientific progress.
 But then there are the geniuses, like Galilei and Newton.
 Majorana was one of these.”— Enrico Fermi (1938) (IQ=190), Italian physicist

-Indian mathematician Srinivasa Ramanujan (IQ=185), might fall in a distant third place, who prior to ending at age 32 from malnutrition or something, independently compiled nearly 3900 results, mostly identities and equations, most of which have been proven correct.
+Indian mathematician Srinivasa Ramanujan (IQ=185), might fall in a distant third place, who prior to ending at age 32 from malnutrition, independently compiled nearly 3900 results, mostly identities and equations, most of which have been proven correct.

 |A playboy art style depiction of the "elective affinities problem", namely how to explain passions of existence in terms of Bergman's 1775 chemical affinities theories (Goethe's day) or in terms of Gibbs' 1876 free energies (modern day).|